steam/presentations/oss-by-default/open-source-by-default.md

 ^ library & infrastructure code

+^ gems, cocoapods, libraries

 ^ generic, reusable

-^ more likely to have contributions / develop community
+^ more likely to have contributions / develop a community

 ---